is a 2006 British comedy horror film written by James Moran (Doctor Who

 ), directed by Christopher Smith (Creep

-) and starring Danny Dyer, Laura Harris and John McInnerny.
+) and starring Danny Dyer, Laura Harris and Tim McInnerny.
 In this film, a group of office workers for military arms corporation Palisade Defence are stalked by a group of bloodthirsty, psychopathic masked ex-soldiers while on a corporate team-building retreat in the mountains of Hungary.